 Bonneville Shoreline Trail- Most Convenient

 The Bonneville Shoreline trail is currently over 100 miles of trail that runs from Ogden, UT to Payson, UT.
+It is the most popular mountain biking trail in Salt Lake City.
 This trail encompasses a huge number of separately named Mountain bike rides with ascents and descents connecting to the larger trail.
 There are hundreds of access points along the route and if you live in Davis County, Salt Lake County, or Utah County, you are probably only a short drive away from a fun ride along some segment of the shoreline trail.

 The Bonneville Shoreline Trail is a favorite because it offers so much variety for riders of all levels.
 Whether you’re looking for a spicy after-work ride or a longer calmer all-day ride, there is a segment of the trail that will meet your needs.
 Ranked as the number 12 recommended ride in Utah on MTBproject, Bobsled is a popular descent from the Bonneville Shoreline trail.
 Located in Salt Lake City, it is a popular after-work destination.